flaviacetorelli/Eop_framework/README.md

  - this code uses the very useful CfgManager class cloned from https://github.com/simonepigazzini/CfgManager to parse options from file

 For usage, setup, etc.., refer to the [git-wiki](https://github.com/fabio-mon/Eop_framework/wiki)

+This particular branch  provides inter calibration IC  with MinBias (Eflow) + Electrons (E/p or Zee).